ruinb0w/vue3-template/README.md

 |   ├── plugins/                      # Contains plugins for vue plugin system
 |   ├── libs/                         # Contains only reusable functions, no state, you can add more files here if needed
 |   |   ├── common.ts                 # Some common used functions, like debouce, throttle, etc.
-|   |   ├── fomatter.ts               # Some common used format functions, like formatDate, formatNumber, etc.
+|   |   ├── formatter.ts              # Some common used format functions, like formatDate, formatNumber, etc.
 |   |   ├── request.ts                # Some common used request functions, like get, post, etc.
-|   |   ├── config.ts                 # Some common used config, like get config from config.json, etc.
 |   |   └── apis/                     # Contains api functions, slipted by modules, based on api url
 |   |       └── user.ts
 |   ├── hooks/                        # Contains state and methods, all hook instances are independent
 |   |   └── order/
 |   |       ├── order.ts
+|   |       ├── type.d.ts
 |   |       └── lib.ts
 |   ├── store/                        # Contains state and methods, all instances share the same state, use pinia to manage state
 |   |   └── userStore/
 |   |       ├── userStore.ts
+|   |       ├── type.d.ts
 |   |       └── lib.ts
 |   ├── router/                       # Contains state and methods, all instances share the same state
 |   |   └── index.ts                  # Main router file